benzookapi/shopify-remix-app-custom-aws/README.md

 5. Access to the top page of `SHOPIFY_APP_URL`.
 If you see the shop domain input text and login button, you're successful.

 ## == Referred documents for AWS hosting (now Prisma has the issue of 'Session' table not found, so no successful yet...) ==
-Check [this commit](https://github.com/benzookapi/shopify-remix-app-custom-aws/commit/46a6a6fb7d4e735cc62bbbc23e58d3b8985daa7f) for what I tried.
+Check [this commit](https://github.com/benzookapi/shopify-remix-app-custom-aws/commit/46a6a6fb7d4e735cc62bbbc23e58d3b8985daa7f) for what I tried with the command `npm install  npm run build  npm run setup  arc deploy`.

 - [Architect](https://arc.codes/docs/en/get-started/quickstart)
 - [Remnix Grunge stack](https://github.com/remix-run/grunge-stack)